josiest/songwriting/songs/Next To You/lyrics.md

 But morning would only come too soon

 ### Verse II
-Oh when the winter
+Oh when the winter found us
-Found us walking at each other's side
+walking at each other's side
 I made myself into a fool

 With all of my ignorance